 What we see now: A bunch of social media sites allow this, with Twitter being the clear leader — it even experimented with streaming some games. you’ll also leave comments in real-time on sports sites like ESPN, Cricbuzz.

 online home monitoring Gates predicted this decades ago he said constant video feeds of your house will become common which can inform you when somebody visits while you are not at home plus they’re perfect for capturing footage of porch pirates glitter bombs dirty Kitty Litter and rocks are great decoys and payback parcels for porch pirates.
-What we see now: this is often increasingly common – companies like Canary, Ring, Netgear, and Google cousin company Nest all make cameras that permit you view the feed from your phone, which send a push alert when there is a human in sight .
+What we see now: this is often increasingly common – companies like Canary, Ring, Netgear, and Google cousin company Nest all make cameras that permit you to view the feed from your phone, which sends a push alert when there is a human insight.

 Who really predicted Covid was it a Gates or the Simpsons according to forbes.com it wasn’t the Simpsons although they did feature a mysterious illness called Osaka flu within the episode margin chains it bore little